freeCodeCamp/freeCodeCamp/guide/english/html/css-classes/index.md

 **Note:** Class names are traditionally all lowercase, with each word in a multi-word class name separated by hyphens (e.g. "super-man").

-You can also combine classes in the same line:
+You can also combine classes on the same line:
 ```css
 .super-man .spider-man {
   color: red;